foundata/guidelines/containerfile-style-guide.md

 - Compare SBOM coverage with application dependency lock files.

-Buildah can invoke Trivy or Syft through its SBOM presets, which can be useful during development.
-The normative release SBOM remains the scan of the final digest because it describes the artifact actually published.

 ### Provenance<a id="provenance"></a>

 Release provenance MUST use an in-toto Statement with a SLSA Provenance v1 predicate.
 It must be generated by the trusted release environment from observed build data, not assembled from values supplied unchecked by the caller.
+A project MUST document its provenance generator integration and trust root.

 **The provenance MUST identify:**